 - Work with someone who knows that gender plays an important role in therapy outcomes

 - Rediscover a personal female power of today

-You deserve to live a life free from stereotypes, judgments, biases, unfairness, and violence.
+You deserve to live free from stereotypes, judgments, biases, unfairness, and violence.
 And you deserve the best living conditions that allow you to thrive.
 So let’s make a change in your life and mental health together!